 [SAN CASSIANO IN ALTA BADIA, ITALY] — Wednesday nights are Festa Nights in San Cassiano in the summer.
 People come from kilometers away, tasting great foods from local restaurants, local craft beers (doesn’t everywhere have local craft beers nowadays?) and watching Ladin craftsman hone wood objects like they’ve done for centuries.
 (Cutting boards are big sellers.)
 And, perhaps appropriately, a country music band.
 Nothing like a little Hank Williams to make your strudel even more fun.
 Plus, you can waltz to it.
 You should have seen it.
 A girl in a cowboy hat introducing each song in Italian, old couples and waiters all beebopping all happy up and down the street.
 It was a little surreal, sitting outside on the terrace of the restaurant at

-[CASCAIS, PORTUGAL] — About a half-hour outside of Lisbon, Cascais is a great little beach town along the coast and the perfect long weekend base to explore the entire Lisbon coast.
+[CASCAIS, PORTUGAL] — About a half-hour outside of Lisbon, Cascais is a great little beach town along the coast.
+Here’s my recaps of how to spend the perfect long weekend in Cascais, a great base to explore the entire Lisbon coast.
 What to do in Cascais.
 Where to stay in Cascais.
 Where to eat in Cascais.
 It’s hard to picture such a cool little beach town as a suburb of Lisbon; it feels like a world away.
 Where Lisbon opens onto the Targus river, Cascais is further out on the peninsula, just past the Monaco-like wealth enclave of Estoril.
 Out here, you are more open to the blue waters of the Atlantic.
-[Note: a lot of people think that Portugal is a Mediterranean country, but it actually doesn’t even touch the Mediterranean Sea, it opens
+[Note: a lot of people think that Portugal is a Mediterranean country, but

 [MÜNCHEN, GERMANY] — If you’re flying in/out of the ultra cool Munich airport — which looks more like an Apple store than airport — make sure you take a long overnight in Munich.
 Rated one of Europe’s most livable cities, you can see why when you walk around.
 Clean.
 Everything works.
 Nice Bavarian people.
 Gorgeous trees and parks all around.
 Here are some cool things to do if you have 36 hours in Munich.
 The last time I was in Munich was waaaay back in the early 80s when I was a backpacker making the wet slog to Oktoberfest.
 I don’t remember much besides the massive beer tents, sleeping in a down sleeping bag in the rain without a tent and spending the night cuddled